-Here is the set of five examples that explains where can you use watch command to run a specific Linux commands repeatedly.
+Below I have given five examples that explains where can you use watch command to run a specific Linux commands repeatedly.

 - Every 2.0s: uptime – The ‘uptime’ command will run every 2 seconds and display the result.

-To save the output of the uptime in a file, run:
+You can also save the output of the uptime in a file.
+To do so, run:

 As I mentioned before, watch command executes a program every 2 seconds by default.
 We can change it to a particular interval, for example 5 seconds, using ‘-n’ parameter.

-To check this command, just create or delete any file or folder, you might notice that the free space has changed in the output after creating or deleting the files/folders.
+To check whether this command really works, create or delete any file/folder.
+You will notice that the free space has changed in the output after creating or deleting the files/folders.